 If you are in a mood to shop after a day soaking in the sun, head to Mountjoy Parade that has some cool shops and cafes.
 Teddy’s Lookout is a recent scenic spot that has been added at the top end of George Street and offers a breathtaking coastal view.

 Eating at Lorne: Lorne has some amazing places to eat including cafe’s restaurants and bars and the place has a great vibe no matter what the season.
 Visit ‘Lorne Central’ that offers great views of Loitte Bay and order fresh seasonal food and try their award winning coffee and cocktails.
-For gourmet pizzas head to ‘Pizza Pizza’ and visit Beach Pavilion for a heart Lunch.
-For healthy eats, ‘HAH’ offers a good range and then there is ‘The Swing Bridge Cafe’ which is everyone’s favorite.
+For gourmet pizzas head to ‘Pizza Pizza’ and visit Beach Pavilion for a hearty Lunch.
+For healthy eats, ‘HAH’ offers a good healthy organic range and then there is ‘The Swing Bridge Cafe’ which is everyone’s favorite.

 You must also take a guided walk through the Otway Rainforest (take a quick jungle walk at Maits Rest) before driving by the Port Campbell National Park as you head towards the 12 Apostles.
 There’s also the beautiful Otway Lighthouse, that dates back to 1848 located near the Otway Rainforest area.